broeker/spacebook/pages/step-three.md

 That's it! 🤗

 ::: callout
 **Did you know?** You can monitor your deploys in realtime via your Netlify dashboard.
-There are also a variety of setting you can use for things like preview deploys or branch deploys.
+There are also a variety of settings you can use for things like preview deploys or branch deploys.
 :::

 Continue reading for additional tips and tricks for working with images, embeds, ordering and more. 🧙‍♂️